maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Pages

 "Pages" will hold the bulk of your code, i.e. each page or functional area of your application.
 You can organize them all within one partial, separate them into their own partials, or a combination of this.
-I tend to add common functionality between pages in the root _pages.sass partial, then import more specific page partials into _pages.sass.
+I tend to add common functionality between pages in the root `_pages.sass` partial, then import more specific page partials into `_pages.sass`.

     /* PAGES
     ============================================================================ */